leovigna/upgradeable-oracle/README.md

 ### Cost
 Looking at before after examples.
 The proxy contract architecture comes at very little cost compared to the benefits it offers.
 Most of the cost of Oracle Requests comes from the data payload.
 From my tests the increase was 2k for a tx that cost 200k, which comes out at about +1% gas cost.

+## Low-level OracleRequest() event log
+Due to how Solidity ^0.5.0 encodes the event with padding.
+Chainlink nodes have compatibility issues with the `emit Event()` form of event logs.
+We therefore resort to using inline assembly with a lowlevel `log2()` call to emit the equivalent event that can be correctly parsed by all Chainlink nodes.
+In the future, it would be beneficial for nodes to consider the data length field when parsing events, instead of assuming all bytes are part of the data.
+Low-level event logs provide backwards compatibility with the current nodes and are therefore the most practical solution as of know.

 ## Security
 The project aims to change as little code as possible from the original implementation (see https://github.com/smartcontractkit/chainlink).
 In addition to replacing the constructor, the original interfaces and `Oracle.sol` code had to be ported to be compatible with Solidity ^0.5.0.
 This entails some minor syntactic changes but no substantial difference with the original implementation.